VineetKiragi/CMPE-257/Paper/paper.md

 ---

 # Abstract
 Our project is focused on applying Natural Language Processing techniques in the domain of Question-Answering problem.
 This is a major search and machine learning problem that has several usecases in the real world.
 We investigate and explore multiple techniques to find the right machine learning models.
-Our study includes linear modeling, BERT Large, and BERT Distrilled models.
+Our study includes linear modeling, basic BERT, BERT Large, and BERT Distrilled models.

 # Tasks
 - Devansh: work on BERT model and help on linear model.